 Each pupil at Harlaw Academy has a Guidance Teacher.
-The Principal Teacher Guidance is the establishment contact for their allocated pupils and acts as a point of contact between home, school and other agencies which might be involved with their pupils.
-The Guidance Teachers monitors their youngster’s progress and has a responsibility to ensure that support is sought to help with any challenges or barriers to their learning.
+The Principal Teacher of Guidance is the establishment contact for their allocated pupils and acts as a point of contact between home, school and other agencies which might be involved with their pupils.
+The Guidance Teachers monitor their young person’s progress and has a responsibility to ensure that support is sought to help with any challenges or barriers to their learning.
 Guidance Teachers liaise with the Form Teachers who provide a daily contact with the youngsters and are often alert to any changes in a young person.

 Guidance teachers record all communications received about their pupils in the young persons’ pastoral notes as appropriate.
 Guidance Teachers hold assemblies to acknowledge pupils’ achievements and promote positive behaviour.

 The school nurse service offers confidential support with regard to the health and wellbeing of school aged children and young people between the ages of 5-19 years.
 The school nurse works in partnership with you and your child to help identify and support their physical, emotional and mental health needs.
 Throughout your child or young person’s time in secondary school support can be offered on a one-to-one basis or, if appropriate, working with the family as a whole unit.
 Part of the role of the school nurse is to liaise with other professionals and agencies that can offer support to your child or young person.

 Referrals can be made directly to the school nurse by any young person, parent/guardian, General Practitioner or any member of the Education Team.